 Five years later a lecture by Barratt in 1914 was put into print: The Gift of Tongues.
 What is it?
 Delivered in Möllergaten 38, Kristania (Oslo, Norway), Saturday evening, June 20th, 1914 – a little more than a month before World War I began.
 It was an oration turned into a small book that “was specifically delivered to answer the criticism’s that had been made by the famed American Bible teacher, Dr. A. C. Dixon who had preached against ‘Pentecost’ the day before at The Tent of Meeting, Kristiania, on Friday 19th June, 1914.”32

-Unfortunately, Barratt’s attempt to reconcile the traditional interpretation with modern practice and his proper critique of historical criticism never took hold in the larger collective mind of the pentecostal hive.
+Unfortunately, Barratt’s attempt to reconcile the traditional interpretation with modern practice and his proper critique of historical criticism never took hold in the larger collective mind of the Pentecostal hive.
 Both Barratt and Boddy became sidelined from the American corpus.
-The opening of World War I caused many countries to form isolationist thinking and actions which would have limited both Boddy and Barratt in the American affairs of Pentecostalism at a critical juncture of its emerging structure.
+The opening of World War I caused many countries to form isolationist thinking and actions limited both Boddy and Barratt in the American affairs of Pentecostalism at a critical juncture of its emerging structure.
 Barratt was also mired in theological problems inside his Norwegian church and community that were unique to his situation.
 One must be cognizant of the fact that he was writing in the language of religious scholarship.
-This would be offputting for the majority of the collective pentecostal mind who were reactive against such an approach.
+This would offput the majority of the collective Pentecostal mind who were reactive against such an approach.
 Neither did Boddy nor Barratt fully endorse the baptism with the Holy Spirit with the initial evidence of speaking in tongues.
 This too would have been a factor.

 In respect to speaking in tongues being foreign languages, he was in the same boat as the editors of the Apostolic Faith Newspaper, Clara Lum and Florence Crawford.
 They were old guards in an evolving and changing movement.

-This completes the four-part series on why the traditional tongues of Pentecost was relegated mostly to the sidelines and replaced by glossolalia— an umbrella term for the language of adoration, singing and writing in tongues, and/or a private act of devotion between a person and God.
+This completes the four-part series on why the traditional tongues of Pentecost was relegated mostly to the sidelines and replaced by their adaptation of the glossolalia doctrine espoused by Higher Criticism.

 The shift began happening already in 1907 and continued an evolution whereby by 1947 Pentecostals believed solely in tongues as a private means of expression and that missionary tongues was a sad mistake that had been corrected.